 In COPD, the difficulty of breathing is worsened by excessively expanded (hyperinflated) lungs.
-Most people with COPD have some degree of emphysema, and part of each breath flows into nonfunctioning spaces, where it is unusable.
+Most people with COPD have some degree of emphysema, and part of each breath flows into nonfunctioning spaces in the lungs, where the air is unusable.
 To get sufficient oxygen into their system, people with COPD need to take larger breaths.